iftechfoundation/ifarchive-static/md/org-procedures.md

 - Download the file and make sure it's the type it says it is.
 - If it's obviously spam, delete it.
 - If the file is larger than 100MB, start a discussion with the rest of the team.
-See "Deleting large non-spam files" below.
+See "Particularly large files", below.
 Note, as long as it's not spam, it's a good idea to move incoming files to Unprocessed, even if we're not sure we'll keep the file permanently, just to ensure that further uploads don't get blocked.
 - If it's a Twine game (or any HTML with embedded Javascript), hit the Zip button to zip it up.
 - Rename the file if necessary to clean it up.
 - - Remove editorial notes like `-final-release-` or `-this-one-works-`.